Abstract

 Unified Planning with Nonlinear MPC

-Our core contribution is a nonlinear model predictive control (MPC) formulation that plans for the mobile base and the door simultaneously, treating them as a single coupled dynamical system.
+Our core contribution is a nonlinear model predictive path integrator (MPPI) formulation that plans for the mobile base and the door simultaneously, treating them as a single coupled dynamical system.
 This unified approach produces smooth, dynamically consistent motions.
 By encoding a geometric manipulability metric into the cost function, our planner remains generalizable across different robot arms without needing to model their specific kinematics during high-level planning.
 Below are examples of the optimized trajectories generated by our planner for both push and pull-style doors.

 Planned trajectory for a push-style door.